Congenital Adrenal Hyperplasia

 Neurocrine Biosciences is conducting a Phase II, randomized, double-blind placebo-controlled, crossover study to assess the safety, tolerability, pharmacokinetics and efficacy of NBI-827104 in adult patients with essential tremor in the Netherlands.
 For more information about this Phase II study of NBI-827104, please visit clinicaltrials.gov.

 SCN8A Developmental and Epileptic Encephalopathy Syndrome (SCN8A-DEE)

 Neurocrine Biosciences intends to initiate a Phase II study of NBI-921352 in patients with SCN8A Developmental and Epileptic Encephalopathy Syndrome (SCN8A-DEE) in the second half of 2021.
 For more information about the intended study, please visit clinicaltrials.gov.

 Policy on expanded access to investigational medicines

-Individuals interested in participating in clinical trials for our products may visit the “Pipeline” section of our website for information on our ongoing clinical trials.
-At this time, Neurocrine does not have an expanded access program that allows patients to have access to our investigational products prior to FDA approval.
-We will update this page as we grow and reassess our approach to expanded access programs.
+Individuals interested in participating in clinical trials for Neurocrine Biosciences’ products may visit the “Pipeline” section of the website for information on ongoing clinical trials.
+At this time, Neurocrine Biosciences does not have an expanded access program that allows patients to have access to the Company’s investigational products prior to FDA approval.
+Neurocrine Biosciences will update this page as the Company grows and reassesses the approach to expanded access programs.
 If you have any questions, please contact email@example.com.